Skip to Content

 The Old North Church is Boston’s oldest surviving church building and one of the Freedom Trail’s most visited historical sites, known for “One if by land, and two if by sea,” and the midnight ride of Paul Revere.
 The Old North Church & Historic Site also includes:

-Over the course of (almost) 300 years, many fascinating people have come through the doors of Old North Church and sat in its unique box pews.
-Read about some of them in our continuing series, This Old Pew.
+Over the course of over 300 years, many fascinating people have come through the doors of Old North Church and sat in its unique box pews.
+Read about some of them in our continuing series, The People in the Pews.

 Note: The Old North Church & Historic Site is managed by Old North Illuminated, a 501(c)3 secular nonprofit.
 Christ Church in the City of Boston is an active Episcopal Church and partners with Old North Illuminated to support the church and campus.